fidian/presentations/programming-merit-badge/index.md

 ### Ada Lovelace

-First published program was written by Ada Lovelace in 1843.
+First published program was written by Augusta Ada King, Countess of Lovelace in 1843.
 She wrote it for the idea of the "analytical engine," a mechanical computer, from Charles Babbage.

 The analytical engine was never created.